 One of the slogan’s during the past elections that I like is Jack CariƱo’s “Stop the Uglification of Baguio” (we first blogged about Jack here and he has a blog here).
 I guess I like the slogan because it aptly captures what is happening to the city (its uglification) and provides an answer, i.e., to stop it.

-When will these people understand that Baguio is only for 25,000 people yet they want “housing” for the squatters here.
+Anyway, as we usually do in this blog, we are uploading comments (in different blog entries) regarding this issue.
+We do not necessarily agree with the commenters but they bring up important points which are worth mulling over.
+Here’s one comment from Betelnut: Betelnut on the uglification of Baguio: When will these people understand that Baguio is only for 25,000 people yet they want “housing” for the squatters here.
 To think of it that even before the world war two, Baguio has already reached its maximum capacity.
 That’s why when more squatters were tolerated, their numbers grew even more because “deforestation” in favor of “free lands” were very favorable to them.
 Not only that these squatters too are depriving the indigenous people of Baguio their right to ancestral lands… it’s not just the government and the capitalists, these squatters have their share too..especially those who came from other Cordi places.
 May lupa naman sila dun, bakit nakikisiksik sila dito?
 Why don’t they just CREATE opportunities for them?
 Cebu is a good example of a province that rose on their own..without help from Imperial Manila or even the National Government.